Browse by . . .

 Somehow, critics in the mass media have seen only a kind of humorless political cartoon, and so she became an excuse to deny art's place at Ground Zero in an International Freedom Center, in the shadow of buildings by Santiago Calatrava and Daniel Libeskind.
 I find it hard, however, to pigeonhole a voice this innocent and this crazed.
 Like Smit, she happily sees two sides to every story, but only provided the extremes grow fantastic enough.
 It helps a great deal to see her in so large a solo show.
 It becomes harder to write her off as nostalgic for nature or for a purer engagement with art.
 On Wilson's intense scale, any sense of a plain message quickly slips away.
 So does my confidence in my own cynicism.

 Spaced out on gallery walls, too, the works look smaller and the execution more delicate.
 I could start to appreciate the watercolor, graphite, and white space as sunshine.
 The twenty acrylics began to convey a darker light.
-Darger exploits a mural scale to lock his manic energy, not to mention hints of adolescent sex or a battle between darkness and light, into a kind of Neoclassical stasis.
+Darger exploits a mural scale to lock his manic energy, not to mention hints of adolescent sex or a battle between darkness and light, into a kind of Neoclassical reserve.
 Wilson's thin figures move more lightly or find themselves unable to reach for balance.
 I could never swear when the girls and skeletons are colluding—or at war.

 Is her cast more hopeful, more rueful, and also funnier and more ironic than I had any right to expect?
 They also grow more familiar and intensely realized as one spends more time with them.
 I could almost take at face value the exhibition's title, "The Global Appeal of Liberty."
 I could almost believe it when the texts on freedom of thought burst into larger words, like fireworks in the air.
 Does a word like "Assassin" or "Regret" stand as a threat or a promise?
 I told you to keep listening.